-When I walked into my daughter’s room to pray, I felt the leading to pray for her spiritually gifts to be revealed to her, for her bedroom to become a place of revelation, that no spirit of depression may enter.
+When walking into my daughter’s room to pray, I felt the leading to pray for her spiritually gifts to be revealed to her, for her bedroom to become a place of revelation, and that no spirit of depression may enter.

-For my oldest son, I would feel the leading to pray for leadership skills to enhance and for his bedroom to become a place of knowledge.
+For my oldest son, I would feel the leading to pray for leadership skills to enhance.
+I also prayed for his bedroom to become a place of knowledge.
 That as he would read, he would gain wisdom.
 I began to war against any spirits that had plans to attack him in his future.

 After seven years of praying like this in my home, keeping the commitment of praying for the home once a month has become an vital part of my prayer life.
 It is a time for me to become intimate with the Lord as I walk room to room and pray for where God leads me to pray.

-I will anoint the doorways, the windows, the pillows and bed posts in every room.
-I pray individually for each child in our home, for the master bedroom to become a sanctuary to our marriage and for no defilement may come into the marriage.
+I anoint the doorways, the windows, the pillows and bed posts in every room.
+Each room is individually prayed for.
+I pray for each child in our home, for the master bedroom to become a sanctuary to our marriage, and for no defilement may come into the marriage.

 I pray over our animals and for every part of our land.
-I pray that the land that our home lays on is prosperous and protected by the hand of God.
+That the land our home lays on is prosperous and protected by the hand of God.

 I pray for whomever steps onto it may immediately feel the presence of God.